 Your employer or health insurance administrator is required to notify you of your eligibility to enroll in COBRA.
 Then you have at least 60 days to decide whether to sign up.

-If you are a dependent, you must notify the plan sponsor if you believe you qualify due to divorce, legal separation, or loss of dependent-child status to be eligible.
+If you are a dependent, you must notify the plan sponsor if you believe you qualify because of divorce, legal separation, or loss of dependent-child status to be eligible.
 As a dependent, you may elect to take COBRA even if the primary employee policyholder elects not to.

 Once you sign up, you have to pay your initial premium for COBRA within 45 days of accepting your COBRA plan.
 If you are unclear about the process, or you did not receive a letter of eligibility, contact the health insurance administrator or the company’s human resources (HR) department for help.